hanrichard/bus-report-test/README.md

 - Open [http://localhost:6006](http://localhost:6006) to view it in the browser.

-### Assumptions:
+### Note:

 - You’ll need to have Node 18.18.0 or Node 18.18.0 later version on your local development machine (but it’s not required on the server).

-- You’ll need to have Chome version 119 or later version on your local development machine .
+- You’ll need to have Chome version 119 or later version on your local development machine.

+### Assumptions

+- When we hit save notes button, the notes will be shown straigtaway and button will be hidden for now

+- If there will be no result, "No results" message will be shown